KIT-IAI-DRACOS/PGF_IAI/database.md

 toc_icon: "cog"
 ---

-The target is to collect, process, and document all available power-grid frequency data publicly available and make it research ready.
+We wish to make power-grid frequency data publicly available.
+Here, we mostly focus on self-recorded data.
+Please get in touch if you want to host a device or have suggestions for new measurement campaigns.
+The data is grouped into synchronized measurement campaigns within one synchronous area and standalone measurements.
+See also the [Archive](https://power-grid-frequency.org/archive-database/) for TSO and other measurements.

 # Research projects open data